pjerem/shoveljs/README.md

 Using Shovel is pretty simple :
-You just have to define a starting URL to extract the data from, set the main element you want to extract
+You just have to define a starting URL to extract the data from, set the main element you want to extract, define the structure of objects you want to get, and, optionally, set the 'nextSelector', which will allow Shovel to extract more data by using the pagination system provided by the target website.

+## Example

     var shovel = require('./lib/shovel');